If you’re a business owner then life has been difficult over the last few years. A growth mindset was needed to keep going…

-As a therapist:-
+As a therapist I:-

-- Look after each patient
+Look after each patient

-- Hold the space
+Hold the space

-To look after each patient I must be able to adapt each session accordingly, no one treatment is ever the same (I am not a fan of protocols) and I must research between sessions to build up clinical experience.
+No one treatment is ever the same.
+(I am not a fan of protocols) and I must research between sessions to build up clinical experience.

-To hold the space I practice mindful breathing, I am also aware of each step I take and each moment of awareness that I needle into the acupuncture point to also be aware of the energy internally within myself.
+With awareness of each step I take and each moment of awareness that I needle into the acupuncture point.
+I am also aware of the energy within myself.
 How does the needle feel as it glides into the skin, muscle, fascia and the point.
 I allow space and silence to help me use this moment to meditate.

-This is also true of the treatment, for the Qi the flow freely the patient must also have space and time to relax or maybe even fall asleep.
+This is also true of the treatment.
+For the Qi the flow the patient must also have space and time to relax or even fall asleep.
 For this they must be comfortable, warm and feel safe.

 During the consultation space, time and mindful breathing is important to engage.
 Eye contact and focusing on the breath.
 I am aware of my own inner emotions and how they interact with my clients.
 I am also aware their emotions.
 The awareness with this interaction is part of the therapeutic relationship.

-As the patient starts to see changes in their well-being and improvements in their main complaint then I know I am on the right track and patient is also aware.
-The patient often has improved sleep, increase in energy and are feeling emotionally better.
+As the patient starts to see changes in their well-being and improvements in their main complaint, I know I am on the right track and patient is also aware.
+The patient often has improved sleep, increase in energy and are feeling better.

 An important question that everyone should think about for a moment is, what does it mean to be healthy?

 In modern society we are living longer.
-Some people might be physically healthy but their mental health is suffering.
+Some people might be healthy but their mental health is suffering.
 For some their mental health is good but their physical health needs to be the focus.
-In other cases it is combination, Chinese medicine focuses on the internal or external, yin or yang, hot or cold and excess or deficient.
+In other cases it is combination.
+Chinese medicine focuses on the internal or external, yin or yang, hot or cold and excess or deficient.

-My role as an acupuncturist and holistic therapist is to allow the space for the body to realign into a state of equilibrium.
+My role as an acupuncturist and holistic therapist is to allow space for the body to realign into a state of equilibrium.

-James Woodward, Licensed Acupuncturist, Tui Na massage therapist & Holistic Therapist
+For more information contact James Woodward, Licensed Acupuncturist, Tui Na massage therapist & Holistic Therapist